Types of Mortgage Lenders in Canada

 A syndicated lender can take many forms, from a mortgage investment corporation to a private pooled mortgage fund, reducing overall liquidity risk by pooling various investors’ money.
 A syndicated mortgage must be completed using the provincial regulator’s process and meet their requirements concerning suitability.

 Although private mortgage funds can be costly, they suit their need in the mortgage marketplace by helping clients who do not meet all the typical risk appetites of prime or subprime lenders.
 A private mortgage can be a timely advice-based solution if a borrower encounters foreclosure.
-A competent broker could set up a small private mortgage to keep The current loan up to date and align the title to the owner.
+A competent broker could set up a small private mortgage to keep the current loan up to date and align the title with the owner.
 The private mortgage can also be used to do much-needed repairs and sell the property with some profit so that the owner is left with more than just debt.

 Other Lenders